Can you find the coverage of the sale? Neither can the rest of us.

 In Trump’s case

-His base panders to him.
+his base panders to him.

 Whatever Trump does finds an ardent and supportive constituency, be they members of Congress or men leaning on shovels over a ditch.
 If Trump does something, a legion of weasels forms up behind him squealing praise.
 Killing people in boats by drone strikes or gunning them down on the streets of Minneapolis have all found loudmouths ready to cheer him on and functionaries ready to justify him.
 This is an inversion of political norm.
 Ordinarily, a politician panders to his base.
 In Trump’s case, his base panders to him.
 His support comes almost entirely from people who want something from him and are willing to strip naked in public to get it.
 Shame has ceased to exist among senators and the assorted town drunks and dogmatists we elect to the lower congressional chamber.
 Among the populace, a combination of indifference and delight have empowered a monster.
 From dread of FBI raids to the fear of job loss, or just plain old wanting to fit in with family, the MAGA legion will tell Trump anything they think he wants to hear.
 I watch any press conference with Karoline Leavitt just to prove to myself that there’s someone willing to actually say Trump’s lines without breaking.
 She’s like a Wallenda without a net on a windy day.
 It’s going to happen and I want to be there to watch it live, but I’m still waiting.Leavitt held to form, dissembling all over the floor on behalf of Trump.
 The video, she said, was from a longer meme that, ala “The Lion King,” depicted the president as King of the Jungle and other characters as various other animals.
 The video was received from a Trump-allied source.
 Could Donald Trump truly have viewed it and not known it was racist?
 His father was in the Klan, so surely he’d have heard that ugly trope at some point in his life.
 Possibly, someone in MAGA will go a bit deeper into the Disney filmography and make the Obamas the jive-singing crows from “Dumbo.”
 The only lesson they have learned from this episode is that there’s a great new way to poison the atmosphere.
 Trump’s supporters are not uniformly racist.
 There is a weakness of soul involved as well.
 Tim Scott, a black senator from South Carolina, Tweeted that he was praying that the ape posting was fake, “because it’s the most racist thing I’ve seen out of this White House.
 The President should remove it.”
 Let’s parse that.
 Sen. Scott called the post “the most racist thing,” he’d seen from Trump’s administration.
 What were the other, less racist posts?
 Also, it is worth noting that Scott’s prayer was insincere, because he said the President should take it down.
 Now, either Scott was feigning his shock or he assumes Trump’s powers extend to removing the social media posts of others by fiat.
 This is not inconceivable.
 He’s already removing entire families.
 Still, a person in possession of their faculties can see that Scott’s reaction was political fear, not personal indignation.Trump’s conduct would have earned a place in the annals of depravity in any other political era.
 The problem is that the ethical ground has shifted.
 Americans have become, as it were, Europeans without the veneer.
 A German will tell you racism is wrong while still holding a soft spot in his heart for his grandfather in Argentina.
 A Frenchman will insist he is not a racist while helping Marine LePen and her goons outperform the polls.
 Truth to tell, many of us hold deep grievances in search of a parking spot.
 I personally would like some explanation absolving me of responsibility for my life’s failures and a credible scapegoat would be much appreciated.
 Too many are incapable of this level of introspection and it is to those groundlings Trump has thrown a bone, while his enablers aggrandize themselves of power and as much of the treasury as they can fit in the trunks of their limousines.The CEOs currently kissing Trump’s ass know that his ruthless sweep of immigrants, even the shooting of the occasional protester, is going to inconvenience them.
 Show me anyone’s IT department and you’re taking me on a tour of Asia.
 Those punitively priced H1B visas are going to cost them a slave-catcher’s bounty.
 But they didn’t get rich without also understanding another bit of realpolitik: The people who elected Trump demand visible action.
 They long ago moved from “Make America Great Again” to “Take That!” as their policy credo.
 The street combat played nightly on the television is Trump’s proof to his surly followers that he’s doing something.
 The cult of action is a fundamental piece of Trump’s political style.
 A recutting excuse offered by his voters is that “at least he has a plan.”
 That’s stupid, but stupidity is a condition without a choice.
 The politicians and tech bros sucking up to Trump are guilty of cynicism on a level that proves that capitalism produces capitalists worth hanging.
 Nothing delighted racist motel owners during the Civil Rights era more than their ability to say they were just following the law.
-Someday, that excuse won’t sell.The Arc de Trump
+Someday, that excuse won’t sell.

 On a day ICE agents once again shot and killed a protester, then all but indicted the corpse for terrorism, Minneapolis sat at the edge of riot.
 The rest of the nation suddenly became concerned about the weather.Despite the televised buildup told in Old Testament style, the snow will come, inconvenience us, and then pass.
 It’s weather.
 That’s what it does.
 What it cannot do is change the country in a useful way.
 Snowed in or sunburned, we remain an exercise in egregious bloody mindedness.There is latent in the American character a level of pure contrarianism that affects all levels of the social strata.
 The problem is that one of those strata locked onto a line of argument spectacularly lacking in reality, common sense, and compassion.
 That’s how we got Trump.Trump appeals to people that don't know much but who are willing to listen to anything hinting at some sort of special knowledge or code that explains their life's failures as the work of someone else.
 If he hadn't run for president he might have started a militia.
 This does not account for the full universe of those who are drawn to Trump, but it represents enough of the people who used to vote for Democrats because their parents did but gave up when party stalwarts and intellectual leaders stopped sounding like their mom and dad.So, for all the gauzy view of democracy and Marshall Plan sentimentality, we’ve become a bigoted, murderous lot.
 Congress has added cowardice to the mix.
 But Congress and the supine Supreme Court cannot shoulder even most of the blame.
 There can be no doubt about it: we suck.
 A nation that once rhapsodized about its immigrant origins, and which set the gold standard for democratic governance, now rounds up strangers, sprays gas in the faces of anyone who objects, and sends masked agents of the state into streets and homes as if the Fourth Amendment never existed.
 This is the government we installed.Our foreign policy consists of insulting other nations, kidnapping a head of state for a narco show trial, while declaring our plans to swallow up Canada and Greenland by whatever means we can get away with.Does anyone in their right mind believe that Europe will forgive us after Trump is gone?
 Any thoughts on whether trade with the world will ever return to its default setting?
 Can we build enough bombers and tanks to replace the NATO alliance?By returning Trump to office, corrupt, convicted and ragingly authoritarian, we said something about ourselves.
 Either we don’t care about bigoted imperialism, or we don’t care enough to abstain from enabling it.
 Each of us has given Trump the final victory of emulating his ethos: I’ve got mine, so why all the fuss. move on,The only thing that might tilt the game is that now ICE is killing white people.
 I speak for all white people when I say we hate that sort of thing, and damned if people don’t pay a bit of attention to what we think.
 It’s not a game-changer in itself, but the optics are awfully bad.
 Indifference is still the standard reaction so long as the economy holds.
-We long ago stopped being the country that wouldn’t put up with troops on our streets so long as there was cash in our pockets.donald trump behaves
+We long ago stopped being the country that wouldn’t put up with troops on our streets so long as there was cash in our pockets.Donald Trump behaves

-like the President-for-life
+like the president-for-life

-of some central american
+of some Central American

 regime we forgot